Free Consultation available

 Debbie has been a keen electrologist since 1987 completing advanced courses in 1995 and 2012.

-As far back as the early 1900’s electrolysis diathermy current was being used for the treatment of port-wine marks, broken capillaries, spider naevi, warts and even xanthoma (yellow pigmented spots or plates found on the eyelids).
+As far back as the early 1900’s electrolysis diathermy current was being used for the treatment of Blood Spots, Broken Capillaries, Spider Naevi, Warts, Verrucas, Skin tags and many other pesky skin blemishes.
 Today it has progressed a long way and with ongoing improvements and modern technology it is safe, comfortable and effective way of removing skin blemishes.

 If you would some more information please call us now and book your FREE consultation.